 Create a blog for your business

-Blogging is a great way to shed some light on and online visibility of your business.
-Adding a blog page to your website and posting regularly is the best way to make sure that your business shows up on the search engine results pages (SERPs) and, hence, bringing traffic to your website.
+Blogging is an excellent strategy to increase your company’s internet visibility.
+Adding a blog page to your website and blogging regularly is the greatest approach to ensure that your company appears in search engine results pages (SERPs) and, as a result, attracts visitors to your site.

 You’ve probably already learned how to boost your posts on Facebook.
 But did you know that you can also run ads to promote your blog posts?

-Just like when you boost your Facebook posts, you may have to spend some money on advertising, but it is definitely worth it — considering the kind of audience you’re able to reach, the amount of buzz you can build for your next product launch, the leads you can generate, and the number of people you can move through your sales funnel.
+You may have to pay for advertising, just like when you boost your Facebook posts, but it’s well worth it when you consider the type of audience you’ll be able to reach, the amount of buzz you’ll be able to generate for your next product launch, the leads you’ll be able to generate, and the number of people you’ll be able to move through your sales funnel.